-- The Community, Recreation and Culture (or equivalent) Committee, of the Council has delegated authority to approve individual Heritage Grants to owners of heritage buildings, places or objects listed in the City Plan or the Banks Peninsula District Plan for Grants up to - \$100,000 under the terms and conditions of the Heritage Incentive Grants Policy; - Applications for such Grants in excess of \$100,000 are reported to the Council for approval or otherwise; - Where the proposed scope of works includes a requirement for Resource Consent and/or consent under a Conservation Covenant then grant approval will not be given until such consents have been applied for and granted. - A report is provided to Council twice a year listing Heritage Incentive Grants which have been approved by the Community, Recreation and Culture Committee pursuant to its delegated power within the preceding six months.
+- The Social Community Development, and Housing (or relevant) Committee, ('the Committee') of the Council has delegated authority to approve individual Heritage Incentive Grants to owners of heritage buildings, places or objects scheduled in the Christchurch District Plan for grants up to \$150,000 under the terms and conditions of the Heritage Incentive Grants Policy.
+Applications will be considered on a quarterly basis, generally in October, January, April and June. - Applications for such grants in excess of \$150,000 are reported to the Council for approval or otherwise; - Where the proposed scope of works includes a requirement for Resource Consent and/or consent under a Conservation Covenant then grant payment will not be made until such consents have been applied for and granted. - A report is provided to Council twice a year listing Heritage Incentive Grants which have been approved by the Committee pursuant to its delegated power within the preceding six months.